 Now it’s time to create the cool skull on the bottom of the wreath.

-Just click on the link below, print, then cut out the skull.
+Just visit the link below, print, then cut out the skull.

 On my original template I cut the last little bottom piece a bit too short, so be sure to add a little length to that last piece when you trace it out.

-Don’t worry about it looking perfect at this point, because it’s going to be a bit rough,.
-That’s okay!
+Don’t worry about it looking perfect at this point, because it’s going to be a bit rough.

 Next I used a piece of fine grit sand paper across the entire skull to smooth everything out.